 Living The Simple Life

 Since his retirement, Locker has moved back to his home state of Washington and lives with his wife and children.
 He prefers the simple life, one without fans begging for autographs or cameras jammed in his face.
 Instead of throwing footballs, Locker spends his time hunting, handling animals on his farm, and being a good father.

 Titans fans may wince when they think of what could have been.
-How they had to draft three quarterbacks in the top ten to find one that would pan out.
-But for Locker, stepping away from football has been a blessing in disguise.
+How they three quarterbacks in the top 10 — Vince Young (2006), Locker and Marcus Mariota (2015) — to find one that would finally pan out.
+But for Locker, stepping away from football has proven to be a blessing in disguise.

 9. Josh Freeman